 The classes' constructors take an optional number of positional arguments as pitches or pc's.
-These arguments can be integers, lists, tuples, or another ToneRow, PCSet, or PSet object.
+These arguments can be integers, lists, tuples, sets of integers, or another ToneRow, PCSet, or PSet object.
 Any of the following are both valid and equivalent: